In This Article

 2. Disable the Print Spooler service

 Disabling the Print Spooler service disables local and remote printing features.
-This is particularly relevant for devices, applications, and services, that do not require the ability to print.
+While this isn’t a solution for most devices as it stops the ability to print, it is relevant for devices, applications, and services, that do not need to be able to print.
 For example, domain controller servers don’t need access to a printer, and so you should make sure that the Print Spooler service is disabled on all domain controllers.
 You can disable the Print Spooler service using the following PowerShell command:

 Stop-Service -Name Spooler -Force